st-tech/zozo-shift15m/DATASHEET.md

 ##### ```Are there recommended data splits (e.g., training, development/validation, testing)?
 If so, please provide a description of these splits, explaining the rationale behind them.```

+SHIFT15M is a dataset with multiple dataset shifts observed in the real world.
+We provide software that makes it easy to experiment with different types and sizes of shifts.
+SHIFT15M was collected between 2013~2017, and our software allows automatic train/val/test splitting by specifying the shift type and magnitude.

 ##### ```Are there any errors, sources of noise, or redundancies in the dataset?
 If so, please provide a description.```

 No.